 Chicken Thighs in Orange Dijon Herb Sauce by Whip & Wander

-If you’re a Dijon mustard fan, you should also try this recipe on Whip & Wander, a blog I recently discovered.
+If you're a Dijon mustard fan, you should also try this Chicken Thighs in Orange Dijon Herb Sauce recipe on Whip & Wander, a blog I recently discovered.
 Whip & Wander features whole foods recipes, many of which are Paleo, Whole30 and low FODMAP, as well as travel insights, book reviews, and more.
 This Chicken Thighs in Orange Dijon Herb Sauce recipe is so delicious, especially when served over:

-Instant Pot “Garlic” Mashed Potatoes by Good Noms, Honey!
+Instant Pot "Garlic" Mashed Potatoes (Low FODMAP Option) by Good Noms, Honey!

 Low FODMAP Refrigerator Dill Pickles by Fun Without FODMAPs

-Here’s another snack or side dish idea: Air Fryer French Fries.
-Contrary to popular belief, as long as you’re not using them to supplement a french fry addiction, air fried french fries are Whole30 compliant as well as are other air fried things (read this if you don’t believe me).
-They’re even better dipped in my Dairy-Free Homemade Ranch Dressing.
+Here's another snack or side dish idea: Low FODMAP Air Fryer French Fries.
+Contrary to popular belief, as long as you're not using them to supplement a French fry addiction, air fried French fries are Whole30 compliant as well as are other air fried things (read this if you don't believe me).
+They're even better dipped in Low FODMAP Ranch Dressing or Low FODMAP Chipotle Mayo.

 Low FODMAP Shrimp Fajitas by Fun Without FODMAPs